paulSambolin/MySqlEc2toAuroraMigration/src/ec2/README.md

 # MySQL server on ec2
 1. MySqlEc2.yml - spins up an ec2 instance with mysql and percona innobackupex up installed
-2. scripts/backup.sh - given database credentials and the name of a database, backup the database
+2. scripts/backup.sh - Venmo's backup and upload script
-3. scripts/upload.sh - given an s3 bucket and a prefix, upload the contents of the backup directory to s3
 4. scripts/prepare.sh - given the directory of a backup, prepare the backup for restoration (not needed for restoration to aurora)
 5. scripts/connect.sh - given database credentials, the name of a database, and the hostname of the host, connect to a remote mysql database using the mysql cli
 6. scripts/DummyTablesAndData.sql - SQL script to populate the database with tables and data

+# Deploy the ec2 instance
+- Expects VPC resources from /rds/resources.yml to already be deployed to a stack named `resources`.
+Override this default by specifying `-s <stack-name>` or `--stack <stack-name>`
+`./scripts/deployMySqlEc2.sh`

 ## General connections
 ### Connect to remote ec2 instances